Glacier Express: Recent developments

 In 2006, a few scenes of the documentary film The Alps were shot inside the train, and further new panorama cars were added to the Glacier Express passenger car fleet.
 On 7 July 2008, the Albula Railway and the Bernina Railway were jointly recorded in the list of UNESCO World Heritage Sites, under the name Rhaetian Railway in the Albula / Bernina Landscapes.
 Currently, the Glacier Express is especially popular with tourists from Germany, Japan, and, increasingly, India.

+The rail line provides fresh meals to riders, but does not normally have adequate space for chefs to store raw materials for those meals preparation.
+The rail line thus contracts local businesses and caterers to guarantee supplies upon the line's arrival in their locality.

 In 2013, the direct service to Davos was discontinued because of decreasing passenger numbers and unfavourable economic circumstances.

 In 2018, two additional summer services were introduced.
 Each morning one service departs from Zermatt to Chur, and one service departs from St. Moritz to Brig.
 These services then travel back in the afternoon.

 2010 derailment

 On 23 July 2010, a Glacier Express train derailed near Fiesch on the Matterhorn Gotthard Bahn line.
-One passenger was killed and 42 were injured.
-The accident was blamed on human error.
+One passenger was killed and 42 other passengers were injured.
+The accident was caused by the train traveling too fast as a result of human error.